Lentil and Potato Patties

-These lentil and potato balls originated, as always for me, from having an ingredient at home that I wanted to use up.
-You might ask?
-The lentils?
-The potatoes?
+These lentil and potato patties came about, as always happens to me, from having an ingredient at home and wanting to use it up.
+You might ask, Lentils?
+Potatoes?
 No!
-The parsley!
-Indeed, I ordered this bunch of parsley online by mistake (I usually get the potted plant) and wanted to use it…
+Parsley!
+Yes, I had this bunch of parsley ordered online by mistake (I usually get the plant) and I wanted to use it…

-Parsley calls for potatoes and then we need some protein, right?
+Parsley calls for potatoes and then we also need some proteins, right?
 Chickpeas or lentils?
-I decided on lentils and proceeded with balls.
-And here I am with these tasty vegan balls prepared as always in my beloved air fryer, the Philips XXL Airfryer.
+I decided on lentils, so let’s make some patties.
+And here I have prepared these tasty vegan patties as always in my beloved air fryer, the Philips XXL Airfryer.

-I know I shouldn’t say this on my blog, but I think these balls would be even tastier if fried, but we settle for the oven, and let’s pretend I didn’t even write this!!!
-Indeed, I will gloss over this less than dieting-friendly remark and move straight to the recipe
+I know I shouldn’t say this on my blog, but I think these patties would be even tastier fried, but we’ll settle for the oven, just pretend I didn’t even write this!!!
+In fact, let’s quietly move on to the recipe

-For other vegan balls or an ideal side dish for the balls, here’s what I suggest:
+For more vegan patties or an ideal side dish for them, here’s what I suggest:

 • Rest time: 5 Minutes